alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-08-15-regression-done-right.markdown

 Explanation is simple.
 If the character is a male, c1 and c2 will be 0 thus leading to `y_male = a1 + b1*x`.
 If the character is femaile, `c1=1` and `c2=x`, leading to `y_female=a2 + b2*x`.

+We may not want the *slope* influence to be reflected, but only the intercept.
+In this case, we would only add a single binary dummy variable.

 ### Standard errors of coefficients

 Given the multiple regression line from above, the points `(xi, yi)` for which we estimate the regression coefficients are just a sample of the total population of possible `(xi, yi)` pairs.
 Thus each coefficient, `c0 ... cn`, is normally distributed and we can estimate the mean and sigma for each of these coefficients.
 Obviously, the lower the standard error (`SE`) of each coefficient, the higher confidence we can have that that parameter is close to correctness.